There are many PCB editors. Large and strong teams create and maintain them. Why do we need another one?

 So I have created a simple one.
 Probably, the simplest PCB editor ever.
 Note how I am doing my best to avoid using the term "primitive".

-The PCB editor is part of archive.
+The PCB editor is part of an archive.
 Use it from there or

 move its folder wherewer you want.
 To run it, start terminal and run